-Name Contr in La cutive ibutions ast FY) (1) Contri in La strant butions ast FY (2) Ear in La regate nings ast FY) (3) Aggregate Withdrawals/ Distributions (\$) E Aggregate Balance at Last FYE (\$) (4) Doyle R. Simons \$ 0 \$ 0 \$ 0 \$0 \$ 0 Patricia M. Bedient \$ 0 \$ 0 \$43 3,686 \$0 \$3 ,173,642 Adrian M. Blocker \$ 0 \$ 0 \$ 0 \$0 \$ 0 Srinivasan Chandrasekaran \$38 8,500 \$16 ,560 \$10 7,032 \$0 \$1 ,315,457 Rhonda D. Hunter \$ 0 \$ 0 \$ 0 \$0 \$ 0 Thomas F. Gideon \$ 0 \$ 0 \$ 1 6,240 \$0 \$ 531,494 Sandy D. McDade \$ 0 \$ 0 \$ 2 9,332 \$0 \$ 991,087
+Name Executive Contributions in Last FY (\$) (1) Registrant Contributions in Last FY (\$) (2) Aggregate Earnings in Last FY (\$) (3) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last FYE (\$) (4)

+Doyle R. Simons 0 0 0 0 0

+Patricia M. Bedient 0 0 (370,685) 0 2,802,956

+Adrian M. Blocker 0 0 0 0 0

+Rhonda D. Hunter 0 0 0 0 0

+Catherine I. Slater 0 0 0 0 0
-(1) The amount deferred and reported in this column is included in the Summary Compensation Table as salary earned and paid in 2014.

-(2) Employer paid premium on amounts deferred by the executive into the common stock equivalents account in the deferral plan, which are included in "All Other Compensation" in the Summary Compensation Table.

-(3) Fiscal 2014 earnings, which includes interest on amounts deferred into the fixed interest account of the deferral plan and appreciation or depreciation in the price of common stock equivalent units, plus dividend equivalents for amounts deferred in the common stock equivalents account in the deferral plan.

-(4) Amounts deferred and reported in this column include amounts that were reported as compensation in the Company's Summary Compensation Table for previous years, interest earned on amounts deferred into the fixed-interest account of the deferral plan, any premium for amounts deferred into the common stock equivalents account in the deferral plan, and appreciation or depreciation in the price of common stock equivalent units, plus dividend equivalents for amounts deferred into the common stock equivalents account in the deferral plan.
+- (1) If applicable, the amount deferred and reported in this column is included in the Summary Compensation Table as salary earned and paid in 2015. - (2) If applicable, employer paid premium on amounts deferred by the executive into the common stock equivalents account in the deferral plan, which are included in "All Other Compensation" in the Summary Compensation Table. - (3) Fiscal 2015 earnings, which includes interest on amounts deferred into the fixed interest account of the deferral plan and appreciation or depreciation in the price of common stock equivalent units, plus dividend equivalents for amounts deferred in the common stock equivalents account in the deferral plan. - (4) Amounts deferred and reported in this column include amounts that were reported as compensation in the Company's Summary Compensation Table for previous years, interest earned on amounts deferred into the fixed-interest account of the deferral plan, any premium for amounts deferred into the common stock equivalents account in the deferral plan, and appreciation or depreciation in the price of common stock equivalent units, plus dividend equivalents for amounts deferred into the common stock equivalents account in the deferral plan.

 Executive officers in the United States are eligible for a deferred compensation plan.
-This deferral plan provides the opportunity to defer base salary and cash incentives for payment at a future date.
+This deferred compensation plan provides the opportunity to defer base salary and cash incentives for payment at a future date.
 The executive may defer between 10% and 50% of his or her base salary and up to 100% of his or her cash bonus.
 The interest earned for deferred compensation is determined each year by the Compensation Committee.
-The current interest rate formula is the average of the 90-day Treasury bill rate over the prior year, plus 3%.
+The current interest rate formula is 120% of applicable federal rate (AFR) as published by the IRS in January of the plan year.